 The .au DNS is defined as critical DNS infrastructure within the critical communications sector under the Security of Critical Infrastructure Act 2018 (Cth) legislation.
-SOCI Act.
-We promote strong cyber security through our commitment to best practice security standards, delivering our legal and regulatory requirements-and, working collaboratively with law enforcement bodies such as the Australian Federal Police (AFP), the Australian Competition and Consumer Commission's (ACCC) National Anti-Scam Centre, the Australian Communications and Media Authority (ACMA) and others, and maintaining a culture of continuous improvement.
+We promote strong cyber security through our commitment to best practice security standards, delivering our legal and regulatory requirements and a culture of continuous improvement.